 Welcome to the Higher Education Leadership program.
 This academic program is very unique in philosophy, concept, and delivery.

-We believe that higher education leaders should be equipped with a firm understanding of leadership, culture, and teamwork in order to lead complex organizations and implement their myriad administrative responsibilities.
+We believe that higher education leaders should be equipped with a firm understanding of leadership, culture, and teamwork in order to lead complex organizations and implement a myriad of administrative responsibilities.

 We understand that adults learn best when new theories, concepts, and information are integrated into familiar contexts, when there are ongoing opportunities for collaboration and discourse, and when the "big picture" is always present.
 Consequently, the program's learning model is cohort-based and content is built around broad themes that encompass components of the complex organization we know as higher education.

-Salaries in higher education administration positions are above the national average for white collar employees.
-As reported by the College and University Professional Association for Human Resources in America, median annual salaries for selected administrators in higher education in 2004-05 were as follows (US Department of Labor, 2006)
+As reported by the College and University Professional Association for Human Resources in America, median annual salaries for selected administrators in higher education in 2012-13 were as follows (CUPA -HR, 2012-13)

 This Masters of Science in Higher Education Leadership program is designed to train aspiring higher education leaders through rigorous course work.
 This program will prepare students for entry-level management and leadership positions in four-year, community and technical colleges and universities.
 One general purpose of this program is to produce graduates that are more effective in their offices and more satisfied with their work so that the overall environment has experienced an increase in value both in the work accomplished and employment satisfaction.